 Credit Card Phone Insurance vs. Other Options

-Most cellphone carriers offer phone insurance and may even require it if you’re financing a new phone through your carrier.
+Most cellphone carriers offer phone insurance, and they may even require it if you’re financing a new phone through your carrier.
 However, if you’re paying for a cellphone in full or you’ve paid off your phone, it’s worth considering other options.

 |Credit Card Phone Insurance||Carrier Phone Insurance||Homeowners Insurance|